Our Mission: To follow CHRIST, keep the TRADITION, spread the GOSPEL, worship in UNITY, honoring the SAINTS, seeking the SALVATION of all.

 Who We Are: Saints Peter and Paul Orthodox Church in America is a Christian community in the village of Crossingville in Edinboro, Pennsylvania serving believers in the entire Northwestern Pennyslvania area, and the only Orthodox Church in Crawford County.
-It was founded in 1920 by Slovak farming families, and today we are a growing and multi-ethnic community made up of both cradle and convert Orthodox Christians.
+It was founded in 1921 by Slovak farming families, and today we are a growing and multi-ethnic community made up of both cradle and convert Orthodox Christians.
+Our services are in English and women are encouraged, but not required to cover their heads.
 We are in a beautiful rural setting but easily accessible from the neighboring cities of Erie to the north and Meadville to the south.
 Edinboro State University is 7 miles from our parish and Allegheny College in Meadville is only 16 miles.
 We have a very active community life and are always looking for ways to share the Apostolic Faith with the Crawford and Erie county areas.
-For more information about Edinboro, we recommend Visit Edinboro.
+For more information about the area, we recommend Visit Edinboro, Visit Crawford, and Visit Erie.

 What does our name mean?